blackjack2015/blackjack2015.github.io/_pages/about.md

     + IEEE International Conference on Data Science and Information Technology (DSIT), 2022
     + IEEE International Conference on Parallel and Distributed Systems (ICPADS), 2021
     + IEEE Conference on Robotics and Automation (IEEE ICRA), 2021
-    + The 5th International Workshop on Embedded and Mobile Deep Learning Workshop, co-located with ACM MobiSys, 2021
     + IEEE Conference on Data Science and Systems (IEEE DSS), 2020~2021
 + Invited Reviewer for Journals
     + ACM Transactions on Design Automation of Electronic Systems (TODAES)